hmda77/STM32F429ZIT6_OTA/README.md

 - [x] Write Bootloader with OTA supported
 - [x] Write A PC Tool for download Application Binary File
 - [x] Write A Protocol between host and client for requesting and handling OTA state
-- [ ] Write An Application For NodeMCU to Get and Store the Binary File From Internet
+- [ ] (In Progress) Write An Application For NodeMCU to Get and Store the Binary File From Internet
 - [ ] Write An Application For NodeMCU to Upgrade STM32 IC

 ### Bootloader Flowchart